pulumi/pulumi-azure-native/playbooks/customizing-resources.md

 Some resources are inherently global and if the provider would apply the standard setting of the location property, the request would be invalid.

 Override: resources/resources.go `AutoLocationDisabled`.

+### Changing a property should cause a resource replacement but doesn't
+Override: add the property in `pkg/gen/replacements.go`.